Andifeind/js-fixtures/README.markdown

-The code was completely refactored from the awesome jasmine-jquery with all jasmine and jquery dependencies removed, specs written with Chai + Mocha, and using an iframe implementation as a sandbox.
-This allows the fixtures to be more portable and minimizes side effects with the test runner.

 This is a fork of badunk/js-fixtures
 I'm using a `<div>` container as a sandbox instead of an `<iframe>` and I changed the default path for fixtures to `./fixtures/`